Average MLB salary drops for 2nd straight year

-NEW YORK -- The average salary in the major leagues has dropped in consecutive years for the first time since the players' association started keeping records more than a half-century ago.
+NEW YORK -- The average salary in Major League Baseball has dropped in consecutive years for the first time since the players' association started keeping records more than a half-century ago.

 The 988 players on Aug.
 31 rosters and injured lists averaged $4,051,490, the union said Friday, down 1.1% from $4,095,686 last year.
 The average peaked at $4,097,122 in 2017.